As described in the System Requirements page, make sure to install a compatible version of the Java runtime.

 Bound IP Address.
 This is the physical IP address of the NIC on the server.
 If a hostname is not used and if there is only one address associated with the server this entry will be the same as the Hostname or IP Address field.

-In the sso-1.test-keeper.com is the Advertised Hostname that gets routed to the local address 10.1.0.4.
+In the example above, "sso-1.test-keeper.com" is the Advertised Hostname that gets routed to the local address 10.1.0.4.
 The Keeper SSO Connect service binds to the Private IP address.

 The Keeper SSO Connect service requires an SSL Certificate.
 A self-signed certificate can be used but before deploying to production we recommend that a proper SSL Certificate from your certificate authority be generated and uploaded to this section.
 Self-signed certificates will generate security errors for your users on many browsers.